sosise/sosise-docs/documentation/unifiers.md

 Ensures the field value matches one of the predefined options in an enumeration.

+### `enumOrNull(enumObject: object, customErrorMessage?: string)`

+Ensures the field value matches one of the predefined options in an enumeration or is null.

 ### `customValidation(validationFunction: (value: any) => boolean, customErrorMessage?: string)`

 Allows for custom validation logic defined by the user.
 The user-provided function should return `true` if the validation passes or `false` otherwise.
 This method offers maximum flexibility, enabling the enforcement of complex or specific validation rules that are not covered by the predefined methods.